tomcam/appscripting/docs/onopen.md

 # The Google Apps Script onOpen() event

 You'll normally want your custom form to appear when the user opens a spreadsheet.
-That action triggers the 'onOpen()' function.
-Normally that's the place to build a custom dialog but let's do the simplest possible thing.
+That action triggers the built-in 'onOpen()' function.
+Normally that's the place to build a sidebar in the form of a custom dialog but let's do the simplest possible thing.
 Everyone's first program is always the same: `hello, world.`

 ## Create a spreadsheet to show how the onOpen() event is triggered